Church Discipleship Assessment

 If you want to find out more about how you can grow these disciple-making elements, I encourage you to check out the book, Maximum Discipleship in the Church, or MinistryLift's other discipleship resources.

-Note: Because this assessment is in its beta testing stage, we would appreciate your input on the assessment so that we can strengthen the next version (you will see a link to a follow-up survey in the report you receive after completing the assessment).
+Note: We would appreciate your input on the assessment so that we can strengthen the next version (you will see a link to a follow-up survey in the report you receive after completing the assessment).